DataDab Research · 2026-08-04 · Last verified 2026-08-04

 Otterly AI

-Otterly AI positions as an AI Search rank tracker — it is the closest analog to a rank tracker for AI engines, with prompt-level monitoring across ChatGPT, Perplexity, Google AI Overviews, and Claude, plus sentiment classification on the responses.
-Pricing tends to be accessible to mid-market and SMB teams; the product is closer to "monitoring" than "implementation."
+Otterly AI is the closest thing to a rank tracker for AI engines: prompt-level monitoring across ChatGPT, Perplexity, AI Overviews, and Claude, with sentiment.
+Lightweight and self-serve.

 Peec AI

-Peec AI is a Berlin-based AI search analytics platform with prompt research, brand monitoring, and an "action engine" that turns visibility gaps into recommended next steps.
-Coverage focuses on ChatGPT, Perplexity, and Gemini.
-The product leans into European B2B brands and offers self-serve monthly plans.
+Peec AI is a Berlin-based analytics platform with prompt research, brand monitoring, and an action engine.
+Leans European mid-market, self-serve monthly plans.

 Goodie AI